CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

 ## 6. Terminate your app

 The Discovery Environment is a shared system.
-In fairness to the community, we ask users to "Terminate" any apps they have started when they are no longer running analyses.
+In fairness to the community, users should "Terminate" any apps that are no longer actively running analyses.

-In the Analyses window, select the app with the checkbox, then select "More Actions" and "Terminate" to shut the app down.
+In the Analyses window, select the app (by clicking the checkbox next to it), select "More Actions", then "Terminate" to shut down the app.

 [![jupyter_7]][jupyter_7]